The category of $\pi$-finite spaces: pi -finite spaces

-The following result proves that the category $\BCoh\cS$ is stable by fibers, extensions, and quotients (see \cref{prop:Segal}). \begin{prop} Consider a cartesian square
+The following result proves that the category $\pif\cS$ is closed under fibers, extensions, and quotients (see \cref{prop:Segal}). \begin{proposition} Consider a cartesian square

 where $Y$ is a connected space.
-Then, if any two of $X$, $Y$, or $Z$ are truncated coherent, so is the third. \end{prop} \begin{proof} We chose an arbitrary base point $z$ in $Z$, we denote $x$ its image in $X$ and $y$ its image in $Y$.
+Then, if any two of $X$, $Y$, or $Z$ are $\pi$\=/finite, so is the third. \end{proposition} \begin{proof} By working componentwise, we can assume that $X$ is connected.
+We choose an arbitrary base point $z$ in $Z$, we denote $x$ its image in $X$ and $y$ its image in $Y$.
 We consider the long exact sequence of homotopy invariants: